June 27, 2023

 • Calf raises: This isolation exercise specifically targets the gastrocnemius and the soleus muscles in the calves, which are often neglected in compound movements.

 • Lateral raises: Performed with dumbbells or a cable machine, lateral raises isolate the lateral deltoid muscles in the shoulders.
+For more fitness tips and the latest trends, check out our blog.

 • Hamstring curls: Using a leg curl machine or a stability ball, hamstring curls focus on the semitendinosus, semimembranosus, and biceps femoris.